Turn on the Tap – Residential Water Testing

-The City of Birmingham is well ahead of schedule in meeting the state-mandated deadline for replacing lead and copper water-service lines.
+The City of Birmingham is well ahead of schedule in meeting the state-mandated deadline for replacing lead water-service lines.
 The City is wrapping up water testing in more than 700 homes serviced by lead or copper lines, and the Lead Service Line Replacement (LSLR) Program is underway.
 Under Michigan law, Birmingham must replace at least 7% of all lead-service lines every year for the next 20 years.
 We expect to remove all lead service lines in our community far in advance of that deadline.
 In 2020, nearly 100 service replacements were completed, and the City plans to replace at least another 100 in 2021.

-Most important of all, please remember that Birmingham’s drinking water is meeting all state and national requirements for MCLs and ALs and while we have resolved our lead action level exceedance it is still good practice for anyone with a lead service line to either use a filter or flush their water before use per MDHHS’ guidance.
+Birmingham’s drinking water is meeting all state and national requirements for MCLs and ALs and while we have resolved our lead action level exceedance it is still good practice for anyone with a lead service line to either use a filter or flush their water before use per MDHHS’ guidance.
 This program brings us into full compliance with Michigan regulations and ensures that any property with lead service lines will have their lead service lines replaced.

 Click the Icon (left) to review the City's records regarding the water service line at your address and visit the Birmingham City Map.

 Need help using the database?
 Watch the quick tutorial video below!

 The Michigan Safe Drinking Water Act has changed to better protect your health.
 New water sampling rules have been added to better detect possible lead in your drinking water.
 These changes require communities, including Birmingham, with lead service lines and older housing stock, to do more sampling.
 This new sampling method is expected to result in higher lead results, not because the water source or quality for residents has changed, rather, because the Act has more stringent sampling procedures and analysis.